AuroraLiuDi/my-cv-home/content/home/experience.md

         * Modeling: considering the nesting nature of data, we adopted SVM and RSA for analysis
         * Report writing: a formal report was written in Chinese

-        Project 2: Emotional knowledge representational structure and its prediction of emotional well-being|2- Responsibilities include:

-        *Idea polishing: gaining inspiration from my experience with Prof. Gendron, I found the relationship between emotional semantic knowledge and well-being intriguing
-        *Deploying: cooperating with two classmates, in charge of to-do-items distribution *Data collection: a large sample of 275 participants were recruited via online platform *Modeling: SVR, a training model, was adopted for the main analysis; we have also applied clustering, logical regression, and PCA to analyze
-        *Report writing: a formal report was written in English

   - title: Professor of Semiconductor Physics
     company: University X